 These delicious little tacos really hit the spot!
 I normally double up my tortillas, but they held up brilliantly when frying and didn’t need any extra structural support.
 The marinade is key to perfectly tender elk meat, as this was an old bull and his meat was a bit on the tough side.

 - In a large bowl or zipper bag, add the elk tenderloin and marinade ingredients.
 Cover and chill overnight.

-- Heat grill to high and allow to preheat for 15 minutes.
-Place the tenderloin medallions on the grate and grill for 4 minutes per side or until the internal temperature reaches 135°F (any more than that and the meat dries out and gets overly-tough).
+- Place the tenderloin medallions on the grate and grill for 4 minutes per side or until the internal temperature reaches 135°F (any more than that and the meat dries out and gets overly-tough).
 Place on a cutting board and cover tightly, resting for 10 minutes.

 - Top each taco with the cabbage, tomatoes, Smoked Ancho Aioli, hot sauce and guacamole.

 Looking for a side dish?
 Try one of these recipes!